argoproj/argo-rollouts/docs/features/traffic-management/alb.md

           # Reference to a Service that the Ingress must target in one of the rules (optional).
           # If omitted, uses canary.stableService.
           rootService: root-service
-          # Service port is the port which the Service listens on (required).
+          # Service port is the port which the Service listens on.
           servicePort: 443
+          # ServicePorts specify list of ports for given ingress.
+If no ports are listed for ingress
+          # under .servicePorts - it will fall back to .servicePort value as default
+          servicePorts:
+            - ingress: ingress-1
+              servicePorts: [80, 443]
 ```

+To avoid confusion with ingress/ingresses and servicePort/servicePorts fields use either `ingress` + `servicePort` only if you have a single ingress with a single port.
+In all other cases use `ingresses` + `servicePorts`.

 The referenced Ingress should be deployed with an ingress rule that matches the Rollout service: